bravetechnologycoop/BraveSensor/server/README.md

 ## Environment Variables

-For local development, we use .env files to set environment variables.
+For local development, we use `.env` files to set environment variables.
 To set one of these up, copy the `.env.example` and rename it to `.env`, and fill in the values as appropriate.

+### Altering a secret's schema

+If there are changes to the schema of the environment variables (like the addition or deletion of a key) this change must be reflected in the env variables section of `BraveSensor/server/sensor-helm-chart/templates/sensor-deployment.yaml`, in addition to changing the Kubernetes secret.

 ## Database Setup